Beware Broker's Short-term Bonus Deal NEW ARTICLE

 British Columbia Securities Commission (BCSC): http://www.bcsc.bc.ca/

-Commissione Nazionale per le Societa a la Borsa (CONSOB): http://www.consob.it/
+Commissione Nazionale per le Societa a la Borsa (CONSOB): http://www.consob.it/UNITED KINGDOM

 Financial Services Authority (FSA): http://www.fsa.gov.uk